jinikeda/weads/Development_Note.md

 ## Development, in no particular order
 - Adjustment of Manning’s n for open-water conversion – DONE (based on everdried; see postprocessing.py)
 - NWI classification is supportive for model initialization; however, how to evolve into the future with multi-type distribution?
-(Jin will start considering)
+(Jin proposed a solution.
+Check it)

 ## Variables, listed in Pythonic order
 0. idx, local (local index)